michalpasternak7/WG-Gesucht-scraper/README.md

         - **Name**: Enter a name for your Lambda function.
         - **Runtime**: Choose "Python 3.11".
     - Click on "Create function".

+4. Add Pandas Layer (if necessary)
     - Click on "Layers".
-    - Add pandas by searching for "AWSSDKPandas-Python311".
+    - Add pandas by searching for "AWSSDKPandas-Python311" (that's why we choose "Python 3.11" earlier).

 4. Upload the ZIP file.
     - Click on "Upload from" > ".zip file" and upload your `your_lambda_function.zip`.